 Instructions

-- Whisk sugars together to combine.
-Add oil, eggs and vanilla and whisk until everything is mixed and fully incorporated.
+- Add ¾ cup (138 grams) vegetable oil, 3 eggs and 1 teaspoon vanilla and whisk until everything is mixed and fully incorporated.

 - Add dry ingredients and fold in until just mixed in.
-Fold in chocolate chunks (if using).
+If using any mix-ins, add those in now as well!

 - Bake for 18-22 minutes, until a toothpick or knife inserted comes out clean.